Portugal’s Antonio Costa, shrewd dealmaker poised for re-election | Malay Mail

 Costa “had the clear-sightedness to see that he could ally himself with the (hard) left without making too many compromises,” said political scientist Antonio Costa Pinto.

-Though the prime minister is known among supporters for his constant smile and common touch, his detractors call him “manipulative” and “Machiavellian”.
+Though the prime minister is praised among supporters for his constant smile and common touch, voters got a glimpse of another side during a final campaign appearance on Friday in downtown Lisbon.

+When an elderly man challenged the prime minister over the government’s handling of wildfires in central Portugal in 2017 that killed over 60 people, the usually affable Costa lost his temper.
+But within minutes he was smiling again as the TV cameras rolled.

 Portugal’s conservative President Marcelo Rebelo de Sousa, who was Costa’s professor in law school in Lisbon, once called out the prime minister for his “chronic and slightly annoying optimism”.

-The Socialist leader has repeatedly ruled out forming a coalition government with the hard left if his party wins Sunday’s election but falls shy of a parliamentary majority.

-“It’s best not to ruin a good friendship with a bad marriage,” he says when asked about this possibility.

-A supporter of Lisbon-based Benfica, Portugal’s most successful football team, the married father of two likes to relax by doing 1,000-piece jigsaw puzzles and watching movies. — AFP
+A fan of Lisbon-based Benfica, Portugal’s most successful football team, the married father-of-two likes to relax by doing 1,000-piece jigsaw puzzles. — AFP